microsoft/rushstack-websites/websites/api-extractor.com/docs/pages/overview/demo_rollup.md

 ---
-layout: page
 title: The .d.ts rollup
-navigation_source: docs_nav
 ---

-*This article continues the tutorial from the "[What is API Extractor?]({% link pages/overview/intro.md %})" page.
-It's recommended to start there.*
+_This article continues the tutorial from the "[What is API Extractor?]({% link pages/overview/intro.md %})" page.
+It's recommended to start there._

 The next API Extractor output that we'll discuss is the "**.d.ts rollup**."
 Recall that our example project has these TypeScript source files:

 <b>